-BGC has developed a groundwater monitoring plan for Hudson's Hope that includes baseline readings immediately prior to reservoir filling and a regular evaluation schedule for a five-year period after the reservoir is filled.
+At the direction of BC Hydro, BGC has developed a groundwater monitoring plan for Hudson's Hope that includes baseline readings immediately prior to reservoir filling and a regular evaluation schedule for a five-year period after the reservoir is filled.
 BGC will begin with monthly evaluations for a 3-month period immediately following reservoir fill.
 As time progresses and the effects of reservoir formation slow down, the frequency of data collection will be reduced, first to quarterly and, later, to annually.
-BC Hydro will relay all evaluation reports to Hudson's Hope.